 Writing readiness refers to the development of some pre-writing skills in children that are fundamental for learning how to write.
-As you can imagine, many of them relate to the ability of having one’s hand do what you want it to do, which is referred to as “gross motor skills”.
+As you can imagine, many of them relate to the ability of having our hand do what we want it to do, which is referred to as “gross motor skills”.
 On the other hand, the “fine motor skills” are the ones that enable us to hold writing instruments correctly and do it with the correct amount of force and speed to make a mark on a paper.
 That’s why for the developing writing abilities of children it’s crucial that they have plenty of positive experiences interacting with materials like paper and crayons before starting school.
 Writing is a very complex process that requires the coordination of many processes at the same time: it requires managing sensory information, planning and sequencing it, and responding with the appropriate movements.

 Some of the skills necessary to master handwriting are: